dklimpel/synapse_archive/docs/admin_api/user_admin_api.rst

 Delete all devices
 ------------------
-Deletes the given devices, and invalidates any access token associated with them.
+Deletes the given devices, and invalidates any access token associated with them for a specific ``user_id``.

 Parameters
 ^^^^^^^^^^